What Are the Stages of Traumatic Brain Injury Recovery?

 Contact our skilled lawyers in Vancouver or Battle Ground, WA today

-At Philbrook Law Office, our Vancouver, WA traumatic brain injury lawyers understand just how long it takes to recover from a TBI, and how permanent your difficulties (or those of a loved one) are.
+At Philbrook Law, our Vancouver, WA traumatic brain injury lawyers understand just how long it takes to recover from a TBI, and how permanent your difficulties (or those of a loved one) are.
 We also understand how expensive all the doctor and therapy visits can be.
 We work with your physicians to completely understand your medical diagnosis, your treatment, and how much a TBI changes the life of a victim.
 We’ve been fighting for personal injury victims for 20 years and have obtained settlements and verdicts in over 2,000 cases.
-To discuss your injury case, please call our offices in Vancouver or Battle Ground, WA.
+To discuss your injury case, please call our offices in Vancouver or Battle Ground, WA or Portland, OR today.
 Call us at 360-205-9615 or fill out our contact form.
 We represent TBI victims on a contingency fee basis.